openstack/charm-guide/doc/source/concepts/charm-types.rst

 older combination.

 The development of legacy charms has stopped at the 21.10 release of OpenStack Charms (and at the 21.06 release of Trilio Charms).
-The last supported series-openstack combination is ``focal-xena``.
+The last OpenStack release supported by these charms is OpenStack Xena, in the form of the series-openstack combination of ``focal-xena``.

+See page :doc:`../project/procedures/charmhub-migration` for steps on migrating from legacy charms to channel charms.